-The simplest way is to reduce the amount of 3D rendering.
+The most simple way is to reduce the amount of 3D rendering.
 This can either be done by reducing the overall length of the animation or by replacing 3D rendered scenes with another animation type.
 In some cases, 3D rendered scenes can be effectively swapped for motion-graphics, cinemagraphs or live-action stock footage.
 Doing this reduces the amount of work required and the costs.

 Although a reputable freelancer can be an effective solution for smaller still visualisation projects, they are unlikely to be able to produce animations promptly to a high-quality.
 This is because animations are much more work, they have a higher number of shots and are more complex.
 Freelancers are also unlikely to have a powerful enough in-house render farm to effectively produce the animation.